Click Here to learn about our rate discounts for electric heat pumps.

 The most common type of heat pump is the air-source heat pump, which transfers heat between your house and the outside air.
 During the winter months, the air-source heat pump can operate below freezing temperatures, but a secondary heating system, such as a gas furnace will need to supplement the heat pump when temperatures become too cold.

 Air-source heat pumps qualify for our lower electric rate and you can qualify for a rebate of $250 after installation if your system meets our minimum requirements.
-In addition, air-source heat pumps are also affordable to install and may qualify for a federal tax credit.
-They are a viable alternative to central air conditioning and a way to save on high gas costs during moderate winter months.
+In addition, air-source heat pumps are also affordable to install and may qualify for an Energy Optimization incentive.
+They are a viable alternative to central air conditioning and a way to save on heating costs during moderately cold weather.

 Geothermal Heat Pumps